AnuragAnalog/namaskaram-react/README.md

 else it will render whenever the variable in the dependency array changes

 Routing is a way through which react enables us to navigate between multiple web pages.

+### Routing in webapps

+* Server Side Routing
+    * When a click is made
+    * The request is sent to the server
+    * The server will send a response
+    * And the client will display it
+* Client Side Routing(Single page Application)
+    * When a click is made
+    * The client will render the page by loading the component

+In a single-page application, like react, it is just the exchange of components and loading them.